 The State of the Union address is not primarily a partisan speech or document.
-Speaking before a joint session of Congress, Presidents often try to frame their arguments in such a way to build consensus.
+The bipartisan tone of the speech distinguishes it from other types of presidential rhetoric.25 Speaking before a joint session of Congress, Presidents often try to frame their arguments in such a way to build consensus.
 In his 2002 speech, George W. Bush stated the following: